moaazelsayed/SwiftMedicalSystems/README.md

 ## Doctor
 * Dynamic table created from patient appointments
-* Search box queries based on patient email, doctor email, appointment date and time, appointment reason and appointment id
+* Search box queries based on:
+-> patient email
+-> doctor email
+-> appointment date and time
+-> appointment reason
+-> appointment id
 * Clicking on header of each column sorts column by ascending or descending order
 * Dynamic page reference based on amount of enteries and number of entries per page